-What we have also found when comparing these statistics to other non-compliances within the fire safety legislation, after emergency routes and exits, risk assessments have been the highest number for non-compliance out of all other areas of the fire legislation.
+When comparing these statistics to other non-compliances within the fire safety legislation, we have also found that risk assessments have been the highest number for non-compliance out of all other areas of the fire legislation after emergency routes and exits.

-One of our biggest fights is to make strides in improving the overall industry standard when it comes to fire risk assessments.
+One of our biggest fights is to make strides in improving the overall industry standard regarding fire risk assessments.